 Diabetes Claims and Compensation

-Our friendly team of specialist lawyers at Medical Solicitors are experienced in acting for clients with a diabetes negligence claims.
-Diabetes compensation can be claimed where there has been delayed diagnosis of diabetes or where diabetes treatment has fallen below a reasonable standard to the extent that it is considered to amount to actual Medical Negligence.
+Our friendly team of specialist lawyers at Medical Solicitors are experienced in acting for clients with diabetes negligence claims.
+Diabetes claims for compensation can be made there has been delayed diagnosis.
+Also, where diabetes treatment has fallen below a reasonable standard.
+If care falls below a reasonable standard, then that it is considered to amount to Medical Negligence.

 Do contact our friendly team of specialist lawyers at Medical Solicitors.
 We conduct most of our Clinical and Medical Negligence claims under ‘No Win, No Fee’ agreements, also known as Conditional Fee Agreements.
-So, our clients do not have to worry about how they can possibly afford to pay for the cost of diabetes compensation claims.
+Our clients do not have to worry about the cost of diabetes compensation claims.
 You have nothing to lose in speaking to us.

-A diabetes compensation claim can be made when a patient suffers injury, or a worsening of their condition, because of negligent failure to manage diabetes reasonably, or the failure to diagnose diabetes promptly.
+A diabetes compensation claim can be made when a patient suffers an injury, or a worsening of their condition, because of negligent failures.
+This can be failing to manage diabetes reasonably, or the failure to diagnose diabetes promptly.

-Failings can happen because a GP misdiagnose, or fail to take heed of their patient’s worsening symptoms.
-Doctors can also overlook requesting tests to investigate, or fail to refer a patient to a Physician.
-Sometimes, care under a Physician is lacking, but we have also handled cases where there was poor communication between a GP practice and a Hospital, leading to patients being neglected.
+Failings can happen when a GP misdiagnoses or fails to pay attention to worsening symptoms.
+Doctors can also overlook necessary tests, or fail to refer a patient to a specialist in diabetes (a Physician).
+Sometimes, care under a Physician is poor.
+We have also handled cases where there was poor communication between a GP practice and a Hospital Physician, leading to patients being neglected.

-In the most severe cases, a patient can lose their eyesight, or a limb (through having to have an amputation), or lose a kidney.
+In the most severe cases, a patient can lose their eyesight, or a kidney, or a limb (through having to have an amputation).
 Clearly, such severe injuries have permanent life-changing consequences.
 Victims of this type of medical negligence for failure to manage diabetes will need compensation to help them to cope for the rest of their lives.

 Tragically, a teenage girl lost her life to diabetes when she was given sleeping tablets by her GP, instead of diabetes being diagnosed.
 Read more about her very sad case by clicking here.